 How We Are Governed

-The Area Agency on Aging & Disabilities of Southwest Washington is governed by the Southwest Washington Council of Governments on Aging and Disabilities (COG).
+The Area Agency on Aging & Disabilities of Southwest Washington is governed by the Southwest Washington Council of Governments on Aging & Disabilities (COG).
 COG’s sole purpose is sponsorship and oversight for the Area Agency on Aging & Disabilities of Southwest Washington (Area Agency).
-Each county within the Area Agency Planning and Service Area is represented on the COG by one elected official, typically a County Commissioner.
+Each county within the Area Agency Planning and Service Area is represented on the COG by one elected official, typically a County Commissioner or County Councilor.

 Each County represented on the COG has an equal vote in matters concerning the Area Agency.
 A regular member of the COG can appoint one alternate, who may attend meetings on behalf of the regular member.
-However, an alternate cannot vote on matters pertaining to the Area Agency budget.
+However, unless they are a member of the legislative authority of a member county, an alternate cannot vote on matters pertaining to the Area Agency budget.

 Although the COG consists of representatives from each of the five counties, employees of the Area Agency are not considered county employees, but employees of the COG.
 The COG is considered a governmental entity independent of the counties it represents, though its authority can be no greater than the counties themselves.
 COGs are established in law in the Interlocal Cooperation Act, RCW 39.34.
 The COG meets bi-monthly.
 The Area Agency Director is responsible for developing meeting agendas and providing necessary background information to the COG members for either informational-only topics or on topics that may require voting by the members.
 The Director is responsible for ensuring that a record of the meetings is maintained.